-ARTICLE 43 -- SAVINGS AND SEPARABILITY
+ARTICLE 44 -- SAVINGS AND SEPARABILITY

 It is not the intention of either the County or the PGCOA to violate any laws by the subject matter of this Agreement.
 The parties hereto agree that in the event any provisions of the Agreement are finally held or determined to be illegal or void as being in contravention of any applicable law, the remainder of the agreement shall remain in full force and effect.
-The County and the PGCOA agree that, if and when any or all provisions of this Agreement are finally held or determined to be illegal or void by a court of competent jurisdiction, the parties will enter into negotiations promptly concerning the substance affected by such decision for the purpose of achieving conformity with the terms of any applicable law and the intent of the parties hereto.
+The County and the PGCOA agree that, if and when any or all provisions of this Agreement are finally held or determined to be accurt of competent jurisdiction, the parties will enter into negotiations promptly concerning the substance affected by such decision for the purpose of achieving conformity with the terms of any applicable law and the intent of the parties hereto.

-ARTICLE 44 -- DURATION AND REOPENER
+ARTICLE 45 -- DURATION AND REOPENER

-This Agreement shall become effective on July 1, 1997, unless otherwise stated in specific sections, and shall remain in full force and effect until June 30, 1999.
+This Agreement shall become effective on July 1, 1999, unless otherwise stated in specific sections, and shall remain in full force and effect until June 30, 2001.

-This Agreement shall be automatically renewed from year to year after June 30, 1999 unless either party shall notify the other in writing no later than October 1, 1998 (or October 1st of any subsequent year thereafter in the case of an automatic renewal) that it desires to terminate, modify or amend this Agreement.
+This Agreement shall be automatically renewed from year to year after June 30, 2001 unless either party shall notify the other in writing no later than October 1, 2000 (or October 1st of any subsequent year thereafter in the case of an automatic renewal) that it desires to terminate, modify or amend this Agreement.

-Maryland. , 1998, in Upper Marlboro, Prince George's County FOR THE PRINCE GEORGE'S CORRECTIONAL OFFICERS' ASSOCIATION, INC. FOR PRINCE GEORGE'S COUNTY Verjeana C. McCotter President Howard W. Stone, Jr. Chief Administrative Officer
+Signed this day of , 1999, in Upper Marlboro, Prince George's County, Maryland.

+FOR THE PRINCE GEORGE'S CORRECTIONAL OFFICERS' ASSOCIATION, INC. FOR PRINCE GEORGE'S COUNTY

+Verjeana C. McCotter President

+Howard W. Stone, Jr. Chief Administrative Officer